MartynasDru/RGB-Color-Game/README.md

 #RGB Color Game
-Project i built on Udemy`s Web Developer Bootcamp which is taught by Colt Steele.
+Project i built on Udemys Web Developer Bootcamp which is taught by Colt Steele.